That Thing You Do!: Plot

 During the tour, the Wonders meet other acts, learn about the business, and improve their performing skills.
-"That Thing You Do!" garners national radio airplay, raising the band's popularity and eventually reaching number 7 on the Billboard Hot 100; Mr. White then sends them to Los Angeles for publicity, including radio and film appearances.
-While the rest of the band revels in their newfound fame and success, Jimmy becomes increasingly irritable due to wanting to record a new album.
-On the day of their appearance on The Hollywood Television Showcase (a nationally-televised live variety show), Guy is hungover after meeting his idol, jazz pianist Del Paxton, while Jimmy is nervously vomiting and Lenny is preoccupied with his new girlfriend.
-The band's bass guitarist is absent after abruptly joining the Marine Corps, so Mr. White has replaced him with experienced session guitarist Scott "Wolfman" Pell.
-The Wonders successfully perform "That Thing You Do!", but when television captions introduce the individual members, Jimmy is visibly angered by an additional caption announcing his apparent engagement.
+"That Thing You Do!" garners national radio airplay, raising the band's popularity and eventually reaching number 7 on the Billboard Hot 100.
+Mr. White then sends them to Los Angeles for publicity, including radio and film appearances.
+While the rest of the band revels in their newfound fame and success, Jimmy is fixated on recording a new single, becoming increasingly irritable.

+On the day of their appearance on The Hollywood Television Showcase, a nationally televised live variety show, the band is in disarray.
+Guy is hungover after meeting his idol, jazz pianist Del Paxton, at a club the previous night; Jimmy is nervous and overcome with nausea; Lenny is preoccupied with his new girlfriend; and the band's bass guitarist has absconded to Disneyland with members of the Marine Corps, necessitating Mr. White to procure a replacement.
+The Wonders successfully perform "That Thing You Do!" on the show, but when television captions introduce the individual members, Jimmy is visibly angered by an additional caption announcing his apparent engagement.
 In the dressing room after the performance, Jimmy furiously accuses Faye of orchestrating the engagement announcement.
 Faye, already disillusioned with Jimmy's behavior, breaks up with him.
-Lenny, meanwhile, elopes with his girlfriend in Las Vegas.
-The next day, at a scheduled recording session at Play-Tone's studio, Mr. White has brought new material approved by Play-Tone for Jimmy and Guy to record, as dictated by the band's contract.
+Lenny, meanwhile, elopes to Las Vegas with his girlfriend.

+The next day, at a scheduled Play-Tone recording session, Mr. White has brought new material approved by Play-Tone for Jimmy and Guy to record, as dictated by the band's contract.
 Jimmy, insistent on recording his own songs, immediately quits and leaves.
-Mr. White reassures Guy that short-lived one-hit wonders are common in the music industry.
-Guy, left alone in the studio, improvises on drums, attracting the attention of Del Paxton.
-Impressed by Guy's impromptu drumming, Del joins Guy and records an improvised jazz duet with him.
+Guy is downcast, but Mr. White reassures him that short-lived one-hit wonders are common in the music industry.
+Now left alone in the studio, Guy improvises on his drumkit, attracting the attention of Del Paxton who is there for his own recording session.
+Impressed by Guy's drumming, Del joins Guy and they record an improvised jazz duet.
 Returning to the hotel to check out, Guy tells a dejected Faye that he plans to stay in Los Angeles, while she says she will return to Erie.
-He pursues her and they finally admit their long-hidden feelings for each other before sharing a kiss.
+He pursues her and they share a kiss.

 A picture-and-text epilogue reveals the fates of the band members.
-Jimmy returned to Play-Tone and formed a highly successful new band named "The Heardsmen", and is a record producer in Los Angeles.
-Lenny, single again, manages a casino in Laughlin, Nevada.
-The bass guitarist (named "T.B.
-Player" in the credits) served two tours of duty in Vietnam with the Marines, earning a Purple Heart, and works in construction in Orlando, Florida.
+Jimmy returned to Play-Tone, formed a successful new band named the Heardsmen, and became a record producer in Los Angeles.
+Lenny broke up with his new girlfriend, and manages a casino in Laughlin, Nevada.
+The bass guitarist, T.B.
+Player, served two tours of duty in Vietnam with the Marines, earning a Purple Heart, and works in construction in Orlando, Florida.
 Finally, Guy and Faye married and raised four children in Venice, California, before moving to Bainbridge Island, Washington and founding the Puget Sound Conservatory of Music, where Guy teaches jazz composition.